 As a concert soloist, Friedrich Hamel has sung Bach’s cantatas and is often casted in his St John Passion as well as St Matthew Passion.
 In addition, the German bass sings almost all representative repertoire in this field – from early to modern music, including Haydn’s The Creation, Mozart’s Requiem.
 In 2023, he was a chorus soloist in Mendelssohn’s Elijah under the baton of Kirill Petrenko, accompanied by Berliner Philharmoniker.

 A dedicated recitalist, Friedrich Hamel has sung selected lieder, as well as the cycles of Beethoven’s An die ferne Geliebte, Martin’s Six Monologues from Jedermann, Schubert’s Winterreise and Schumann’s Dichterliebe.
-Friedrich Hamel has sung under the baton of conductors including Marco Armiliato, Bertrand de Billy, Pierre Dumoussaud, John Fiore, Thomas Guggeis, Philippe Jordan, Gàbor Káli, Joana Mallwitz, Marc Minkowski, Maxime Pascal, Kiril Petrenko, Kristiina Poska, Simon Rattle, Ivan Repušić, François-Xavier Roth, Daniele Rustioni, Giedrė Šlekytė, Christian Thielemann, Sebastian Weigle, and Simone Young – accompanied by orchestras including Berliner Philharmoniker, Mecklenburgische Staatskapelle, Staatskapelle Berlin.
+Friedrich Hamel has sung under the baton of conductors including Marco Armiliato, Bertrand de Billy, Pierre Dumoussaud, John Fiore, Thomas Guggeis, Philippe Jordan, Gàbor Káli, Joana Mallwitz, Marc Minkowski, Maxime Pascal, Kiril Petrenko, Kristiina Poska, Simon Rattle, Ivan Repušić, François-Xavier Roth, Daniele Rustioni, Giedrė Šlekytė, Christian Thielemann, Stefan Vladar, Sebastian Weigle, and Simone Young – accompanied by orchestras including Berliner Philharmoniker, Mecklenburgische Staatskapelle, Philharmonisches Orchester der Hansestadt Lübeck, Staatskapelle Berlin.

 Mendelssohn: Elias